Fun for All!

 Assistive Listening Devices

 Assistive listening systems utilize a lightweight wireless device that receives a signal from transmitters at certain locations in order to amplify sound.
 These are recommended for guests with mild to moderate hearing loss.
 To use the system, guests should obtain a receiver at Guest Services.
 A $20.00 refundable deposit is required.
 (Deposit is refunded only when receiver is returned to Guest Services on the same day.)
-This system is located in the following Live Entertainment venues: Jack Aldrich Theatre, Extreme Sports Stadium, Camp Snoopy Theatre, Red Garter and Palace.
+This system is located in the following Live Entertainment venues: Jack Aldrich Theatre, Camp Snoopy Theatre, Red Garter and Palace.

 Most shows and attractions are accessible.
 Information for accessibility of specific rides and attractions is available at Guest Services (419-627-2301).

 Guests with Restricted Mobility and one riding companion may enter via the special access entrance after members of their party wait in line.
 Alternate access entrances are intended to accommodate guests who require the use of wheelchairs.

 On most rides, guests will have to transfer from their wheelchair to the ride unit.
 See Rider Safety Sign at ride entrance for alternate access entrance.

 Entrances are wide enough to accommodate wheelchairs at the admission gates and aisles in all restaurants, shops and food stands are designed for easy movement of a wheelchair.

 Motorized wheelchairs and service animals are welcome at Cedar Point.
 Wheelchair rental is available at the Rental Center near the Main Entrance.
 A limited supply of motorized wheelchairs is available for rent.